caver028/caver028/README.md

-- Hi, I’m Elanor Caverzagie
+- Hello!
+I’m Elanor Caverzagie
 - I’m interested in learning to design functional websites
 - I’m currently learning graphic design, UX design, and web design
 - I’m looking to collaborate on all kinds of projects